Baila3/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
 ## Final Product
+This is a demo of the app in a mobile display
 !["Page Layout mobile"](https://github.com/Baila3/tweeter/blob/master/docs/ezgif.com-gif-maker.gif)

+This shows a desktop view of the tweeter app
 !["Page Layout Desktop"](https://github.com/Baila3/tweeter/blob/master/docs/Screen%20Shot%202022-04-29%20at%208.48.14%20PM.png)

+This is a tablet sized display of the tweeter app
 !["Page Layout Tablet"](https://github.com/Baila3/tweeter/blob/master/docs/Screen%20Shot%202022-04-29%20at%208.48.50%20PM.png)
 ## Dependencies